Victor716/Angular6-study/Brief.md

 is essentially a rending engine for HTML content, and all of the application logic and data resides on the server.
 The browser makes a series of stateless HTTP requests that the server handles by generating HTML documents dynamically.

+### Comparing Angular to React and Vue.js

+The main difference between these frameworks is the developer experience.
+Angular requires you to use TypeScript to be effective, for example.
+If you are used to using a language like C# or Java, then TypeScript will be familiar and avoids dealing with some of the oddities of the JavaScript language.
+Vue.js and React don’t require TypeScript but lean toward mixing HTML, JavaScript, and CSS content together in a single file, which not everyone enjoys.